Balaji-Coder06/Basic-Electricity-Bill-Generator/README.md

     <p>To enhance the application's functionality, future updates may include user authentication for personalized tracking, integration with a database for storing long-term usage data, and IoT compatibility for real-time energy monitoring.
 Additionally, plans are in place to deploy the application on cloud platforms like Heroku or Render to make it easily accessible to users worldwide.</p>

 <h2>License</h2>
-    <p>This project is open-source and available under the MIT License.
+    <p>This project is open-source.
 Feel free to contribute and improve its functionality.</p>
 </body>
 </html>